ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

---`volumes`: Space separated list of volumes to include in the PVM instance snapshot.
+- `--volumes`: Space separated list of volumes to include in the PVM instance snapshot.
 This parameter is optional.
 If you do not specify this parameter or if the volumes list is empty, all the volumes that are attached to the PVM instance are included in the snapshot.
---`name`: Name of the snapshot.
+- `--name`: Name of the snapshot.
---`description`: Snapshot description.
+- `--description`: Snapshot description.
---`json`: Format output in JSON.
+- `--json`: Format output in JSON.

 ---